ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * Specified parameter encoding when messages are encoded in JSON.

+* Moved content on dynamic update of access rights to the section about the "updated_rights" parameter.

 * Clarifications:

   * Access token responses are successful by definition.

   * Successful response in general vs. response with 2.01 code.

+  * Explained the case where the RS has forgotten the access token to supersede.

 * IANA considerations: update entry for "access_token" in the "OAuth Parameters" registry.